alex-2015/webappfind/README.md

 	message listening code.
     1. Consider off-by-default mechanism for websites to not only ask to handle filetypes, but to ask to set up built-in executables or specific executables for OpenWith or default execution of a given file type/extension.
     Consider alternative with WAF in defining content types for handling by browser and then with sites registering themselves via [registerContentHandler()](https://developer.mozilla.org/en-US/docs/Web/API/Navigator.registerContentHandler).
+See, however, [bug 391286](https://bugzilla.mozilla.org/show_bug.cgi?id=391286) for current lack of arbitrary MIME support in Firefox.
 1. Submit to AMO, Bower, etc.

 ## Medium priority todos